cyber-dojo/saver/README.md

 - - - -

 ## GET group_manifest(id)
-Returns the group manifest used to create the group practice-session with the given id.
+Returns the group manifest used to create the group practice-session with the given **id**.
 - parameter, eg
 ```
   { "id": "55d3B9" }